 Finally, you should also plan how you set up and manage the approval team itself.

 Communication about the approval team is important.
 Make sure everyone knows who’s on the team.
 Share their roles and areas of expertise.
 Tell people how the approval team works and how best to work with them.

 The approval team should share all relevant documentation.
 Legal guidelines.
 Brand identity guidelines.
 Any policies on budgets or company reputation.
 Think about how to train teams in the approval process, and consider setting up checklists to make the system run more efficiently.

 The better creative teams understand the approval process, the better that process will run.

 Everyone on the approval team is empowered

-Often senior approvers delegate approval duties to a junior member of their team.
+Often senior approvers delegate approval duties to a junior team member.
 But often, they don’t empower that person to make decisions.
-Try to avoid this at all costs.
-It’s no good to anyone.
+This is no good to anyone.

 Keep the approval team small